 If you don't see Subscriptions, you can't buy from Microsoft directly or from another partner.

 If your partner does not offer Power BI and you can't buy directly from Microsoft or another partner, consider signing up for a free trial.

 Sign up for a free trial

-You can sign up for a free trial of Power BI Pro.
+You can sign up for a free trial of Power BI.
 If you don't purchase Power BI Pro at the end of the trial period, you still have a free license that offers many of the features of Power BI.
-For more information, see Power features by license type.
+For more information, see Sign up for Power BI as an individual.

 Enable ad-hoc subscriptions